Fresh Air Filtered Systems and Solar Arrays Offer Long-term Solutions

 PM 2.5 and PM 10

 By ensuring that every building in the school is equipped with whole building systems that not only filter the air but also prevent unfiltered air from entering, student exposure to air pollution will be lessened.
-Bangkok Patana is the only school in Thailand that has committed this type of investment into implementing long-term, innovative solutions to ensure the health and well-being of its students.
+Bangkok Patana was the first school in Thailand to commit to these type of long-term, innovative solutions to ensure the health and well-being of its students.

 Read more about our Air Quality Policy here.